FKMTime/FKMTime/README.md

 ## What is FKMTime?

 FKMTime is a system for running speedcubing competitions without scorecards!
-This repository contains the entire code for the web, mobile, and backend applications.
+This repository contains the entire code for the web and backend applications.

 Source code for FKM devices is available [here](https://github.com/filipton/fkm-timer)